 A favourite book of mine is The Art of Possibility, by Rosamund Stone Zander and Benjamin Zander.
 It’s a great read for anyone.
-I have referenced ideas from it quite frequently wearing my coaching hat, but have also done the same in the corporate environment at Maple Leaf Sports & Entertainment.
+I have referenced ideas from it quite frequently wearing my coaching hat, but have also done the same during corporate speaking engagements.

-With all credit going to Ben and Roz… These thoughts are inspired by The Art of Possibility and Mike MacKay’s Levels of Leadership.
+With all credit going to Ben and Roz… The following thoughts are inspired by The Art of Possibility and Mike MacKay’s Levels of Leadership.

-How Much Greatness Are We Willing To Grant?
+How Much Greatness Are You Willing To Grant?

 Like the conductor who decides who plays in their orchestra, coaches select the athlete make-up of their teams.
 Even as a guest-instructor working with a pre-existing team or at a basketball camp, you determine who is there.

 When you see an audience who is listless, you can decide that they are disengaged and unenthused; or, can greet them with the child-like unbridled enthusiasm that originally seduced them into the game.
 You can say, “Aha… Fascinating!
 They have had to go against their passionate natures to succumb to the vying demands of playing sport, today.
 They just need to be recognized as their true selves: eager contributors with an insatiable desire to learn and improve!”
 You can see before you, the jaded and uncommitted; or, the enthused, curious, passionate and enthralled lovers of the game.